blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 For local development you can use:
 [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)

-The test suite expects this to be present and running at default ports if you wish to run the tests locally yourself.

-There are some minor differences in behaviour from the real service, and we recommend testing against a real DynamoDb in your AWS account before launching your project.
+There are some minor differences in behaviour from the real service, and we recommend testing against real DynamoDb in your AWS account before launching your project.

 ## Changelog